 Sleep on your side.
 For some people with sleep apnea, lying on their back can worsen sleep apnea symptoms due to the effects of gravity.
 There are pillows and devices that can help you stay on your side during sleep, which may minimize symptoms.
 Some people sew a tennis ball into the back of a T-shirt to prevent them from rolling onto their back.

 Communicate with your surgeon.
 People who have sleep apnea are at a greater risk of certain complications during and after surgery.
 Because anesthesia affects breathing, people with sleep apnea may need special monitoring during and after surgery.
 They may also experience extended recovery times afterward.
-If you have sleep apnea, it’s important to share that information with all of your health care providers.
+If you have sleep apnea, it’s important to share that information with all your health care providers.

 Sleep apnea has been linked to an increased risk of stroke, hypertension, irregular heartbeat, heart attack, type 2 diabetes, death from any cause, cancer and accidents on the road and at work due to daytime drowsiness.
 “Generally, the higher the number of sleep interruptions per night, the greater your risk of these problems.
 However, we are still learning what factors cause some people to be especially vulnerable,” says Jun.
+In addition, Jun points out that obesity may be leading to both sleep apnea and these other health problems — so weight loss for overweight/obese adults with sleep apnea is essential.

 Johns Hopkins researchers are looking at novel therapies to treat sleep apnea.
 They are also further studying its causes and effects in the body.
 Among their recent studies: